UTS 192 Youth Protection Policy

 a) Background checks on Designated Individuals occur prior to hire and no less than one time per year;

-b) State approved training for Designated Individuals on warning signs of sexual abuse and child molestation occurs within five days of employment/volunteering with a Youth Program, prior to the start of the Youth Program, or the U.T. institution has documentation on file that verifies the Designated Individual successfully completed training within the preceding two years;
+b) State approved training for Designated Individuals on warning signs of sexual abuse and child molestation occurs within five days of employment or volunteering with a Youth Program, prior to the start of the Youth Program, or the U.T. institution has documentation on file that verifies the Designated Individual successfully completed training within the preceding two years;

 c) No unsupervised access to Youth Participants by any person other than Designated Individuals is permitted; and